1980is/rhcsa-9/Find.md

 Use -o as an "or" operator to find either stallone or brucewillis.

-### Don't find something

-To find everything except something.
-Let's search for everything excepts something that starts with an "f".

-``find -not -name "f*"``

 ## Search for by permissions

 Find files with exactly 664 permissions.